 Craft your library media specialist resume to communicate what unique, relevant skills you can bring to the position.
 When applying for a position as a library media specialist, it is the way you sell your value to the school district that will determine if you receive a job interview.

 First, what are your academic credentials?
 Note, though, that some private schools do not require teacher certification before accepting someone for a librarian and media library specialist role.
 The more relevant your academic credentials, the more likely you are to get the job.
-If there is a high competition this means anything you can do to help you stand out will assist you in landing the position.
+If there is high competition, anything you can do to help you stand out will help you land the position.

-Other than just academic qualifications, the successful applicant has to be ready and eager to work with students of all ages.
-If you have achievements that demonstrate your ability to work well with kids, then listing them will give you a unique edge over other applicants.
+Besides just academic qualifications, the successful applicant has to be ready and eager to work with students of all ages.
+If you have achievements that demonstrate your ability to work well with kids, listing them will give you a unique edge over other applicants.